pmrc13/movie-lens-challenge/README.md

-# asos-movie-lens
+# movie-lens-challenge

-This repository contains a proposed solution to ASOS' Big Data Engineer Code Test.
+This repository contains a proposed solution to the Big Data Engineer Code Test.
 It was developed using the PySpark framework, the Python's testing library unittest, and Docker.

 # Building and running the solution with venv